pokt-network/poktroll/docusaurus/docs/protocol/tokenomics/token_logic_modules.md

 Token Logic Module (TLM) processing consists of the following sequential steps:

 1. `TLM pre-processing` - General pre-processing to determine the number of tokens to settle per claim.
-2. `TLM processing` - Iteration through all of the TLMs one by one.
+2. `TLM processing` - Iterating through each TLM, sequentially.
 3. `TLM processor` - Individual processing each TLM independent of one another.

 ## Background: Max Claimable Amount